Glossary

 Spare-parts library

-One of the four definitional artifacts of a Circuit; a collection of components, fasteners, and raw stock kept for repair use.
+One of the four defining artifacts of a Circuit; a collection of components, fasteners, and raw stock kept for repair use.

-Need not be large, sorted, or exhaustive.
-A shelf of harvested screws from disassembled devices qualifies (Circuit Founding Charter §1).
+It need not be large, sorted, or complete.
+A shelf of screws harvested from disassembled devices qualifies (Circuit Founding Charter §1).

 See: Codex §X. See also: Circuit.